Discover more from Tech World With Milan Newsletter

 Try Time-blocking.
 Try to divide your calendar by specific tasks, which enable you to be more intentional and avoid distractions.
 This means you can have fixed or flexible, as well as ad-hoc tasks inside.

-Use a note-taking system like Second Brain to make you more organized.
-You can put stuff you need to remember and easily find it later there.
+Use a note-taking system like Second Brain to get more organized.
+You can put stuff you need to remember there and easily find it later.

-Take good sleep and exercise.
-Last but not least.
-This is the thing that can affect productivity the most.
-Usually, it needs 7-8h of sleep to maintain physical and mental health.
-Also, try to eat healthily and to have some physical activities.
+Good sleep and exercise.
+Last but not least, this is the thing that can affect productivity the most.
+Usually, 7-8h of sleep are needed to maintain physical and mental health.
+Also, try to eat healthily and engage in some physical activities.
 For example, regular walks can do wonders, as scientific research shows.

 Do something relaxing.
-Try one of the techniques for mindfulness, such as meditation.
-It will help you to enter a flow state easier and understand yourself better.
+Try one of the mindfulness techniques, such as meditation.
+It will help you enter a flow state more quickly and better understand yourself.

 There is this book called "The ONE Thing: The Surprisingly Simple Truth About Extraordinary Results" and it goes into details about improving productivity.
 Would recommend reading it